 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-They went ahead and waited for us[fn] at Troas.
+OET (OET-RV) They went ahead and waited for us[fn] at Troas.

 20:5 Luke (the writer) includes himself here.

-OET-LVAnd these having_approached were_remaining with_us in Trōias.
+OET-LV And these having_approached were_remaining with_us in Trōias.

-SR-GNTΟὗτοι δὲ προσελθόντες ἔμενον ἡμᾶς ἐν Τρῳάδι.
+SR-GNT Οὗτοι δὲ προσελθόντες ἔμενον ἡμᾶς ἐν Τρῳάδι. ‡

 (Houtoi de proselthontes emenon haʸmas en Trōiadi.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, cyan:dative/indirect object.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).